rkotze/rkotze.github.io/_drafts/2019-11-11-use-reducer.md

   - `TaskList` reads the `todoList` state and renders a numbered task list
   - `Action` is a generic button component which has access to `dispatch` to trigger add, done, undo and delete actions.

-Explore the codesandbox below to see how it's all connected
+Explore the CodeSandbox ([useReducer and useContext React todo app](https://codesandbox.io/s/react-todo-reducer-and-context-mz1mo){:target="\_blank" rel="noopener"}) below to see how it's all connected.

 <iframe
      src="https://codesandbox.io/embed/todo-reducer-and-context-mz1mo?autoresize=1&fontsize=14"